rlnB2022/Javascript-Millionaire/README.md

 Now, after being employed as a React Software Engineer for an amazing company, I have revisited this project to apply a lot of what I have learned.
 One, was implementing React Redux to manage state.

 The game has 3 lifelines:
 * Ask the Audience - Each question records each answer the user selects to the database, so I can then use this data to create a bar graph representing the percentage of the audience that answered each question.
-It is then up to the user to choose the answer they believe is correct.
+It is then up to the user to choose the answer they believe is correct
-* 50:50 - Selecting this lifeline RANDOMLY removes two of the four available answers, leaving the correct answer and one other.
+* 50:50 - Selecting this lifeline RANDOMLY removes two of the four available answers, leaving the correct answer and one other
 * Phone A Friend - This randomly chooses from a selection of 'friends' to help them with the question.
 Their answers aren't always correct.
-Depending on the difficulty of the question, their suggestion accuracy diminishes.
+Depending on the difficulty of the question, their suggestion accuracy diminishes

 # Technologies Used

 This project is created with:

-* React 17 - useState and useEffect Hooks.
+* React 17 - useState and useEffect Hooks
 * Redux - Maintaining state globally in a store
-* Firebase - Firestore database CRUD operations.
+* Firebase - Firestore database CRUD operations
 * HTML 5
 * CSS 3
 * Javascript